-Monitoring and Long-Term Maintenance
+Long-Term Maintenance and Monitoring

 To help ensure project benefits will be sustained through time, grantees will be required to present or develop plans that clearly address the project site's operation and management for at least five (5) years after project completion.
-The plans should describe anticipated actions needed (maintenance schedules and tasks to be completed at scheduled intervals), access to or ownership of equipment needed to maintain project sites, cost estimates, sources of funding to support long-term maintenance plan, long-term partners, parties responsible for implementation and oversight, training needs, and the applicant's and partners' capacity for long-term stewardship of the project site.
+The plans should describe anticipated actions needed (maintenance schedules and tasks to be completed at scheduled intervals), access to or ownership of equipment needed to maintain project sites (green stormwater infrastructure, trees planted, habitat restoration/creation, public greenspace etc.), cost estimates, sources of funding to support long-term maintenance plan, long-term partners, parties responsible for implementation and oversight, training needs, and the applicant's and partners' capacity for long-term stewardship of the project site.
 If applicable, the plan should also describe long-term invasive species management and early detection rapid response (EDRR) protocol.
 A portion of individual grant awards may be used to support this plan development, and plans must be completed prior to the end dates specified in individual grant agreements.